Falasefemi2/project30days/README.md

 A command-line based inventory management system built in Java that helps track products, manage stock levels, and monitor inventory value.

-- Project 11: Inventory management CLI
+- Project 12: Inventory management CLI
-- Day: 11/30
+- Day: 12/30
 - Type: Command-Line Interface (CLI) Application
 - Description: Build a cli tool for storing inventory lsit, Jackson to store JSON.

+## Project 13: TodoList App CLI

+A command-line based todolist system built in Java that helps to add new task with description, priorities, and deadlines

+- Project 13: TodoList App CLI
+- Day: 13/30
+- Type: Command-Line Interface (CLI) Application
+- Description: Build a cli tool for storing new task, Jackson to store JSON